 Cornish Cross versus Heritage Chickens

 Why would anyone want to raise these ‘freaks of nature?’
 Mainly because they grow fast and produce a nice sized, tender roasting bird in about 2 months.
 This means that the cost of raising these birds is lower and the result is a meaty bird…just what consumers want.
-Mainstream America is used to the meat of the Cornish X…it’s the only kind of chicken you can buy at a grocery store these days.
+Mainstream America is used to the meat of the Cornish X…it’s the only kind of chicken you can buy in the grocery store these days.

 The problem with raising heritage breeds for meat is mainly the length of time needed to grow them out, and the cost of the feed they consume in the process.
 Some folks swear up and down that these chickens are more flavorful than the Cornish X, and others swear up and down that these heritage birds are tough and stringy.
 I think both camps have a point.